Tech-denno/kms-data-analysis/README.md

 # My DSA Final Project

+## Project Overview:
 A Capstone Project completed as part of a three-month intensive Data Analysis program, aimed at generating insights to address key questions in the field of Human Resource Analytics and Logistics Optimization.
 This project combines SQL querying and Power BI visualization skills across two case studies.

-## Project Overview

-### Case Study 2:

-This comprises Case Scenario I and II, and focuses on applying SQL skills.
+This project focuses on two case studies: Case study 2, which in turn consists of Case Scenario I and II, and Case study 3.

-### Objective:

 The aim of the Case Scenario I is to analyze the sales and operational data of Kultra Mega Stores (KMS) and present key insights and findings.
 While Case Scenario II explores customer behaviour, profitability, and logistics efficiency.

 ### Case Scenario I:
 -  Ascertaining the product category with the highest sales.
 -  Identifyinging the top 3 and bottom 3 regions by sales.
 -  Calculating total sales of appliances in Ontario.